kyraxlee/Event-Based-Interferometry/README.md

 The individual script functionality is as follow:
 - event_counts.py: Count events to compute all events and compare ROI events vs total to show how much of the signal energy is localized in the ROI
 - event_consistency.py: Compute ROI temporal consistency via standard deviations per pixel to determine regular/irregular firing rates
+- counts_and_consistency.py: Consolidate results from event_counts.py and event_consistency.py. and flags ROIs as noisy or reliable